calvincoxiii/Tamakimouto.github.io/README.md

 # License
 This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/.

+Additional credits/permissions related material and usage licenses (mainly for fonts, arts, & etc.) will be included in the file structure.